 What’s your saga?

 You have stories that matter.
-The SAGA Process helps turn those stories into questions, data, and insight.
+The SAGA Process helps turn those stories into questions, evidence, and insight.

 Saga (noun)